Watts-College/cpp-524-fall-2021/schedule.md

 You have weekly labs, a final project that requires you to design (but not implement) a hypothetical evaluation of a program or policy of your choice), and a low-stakes (10 point) final exam that gives you an opportunity to review and synthesize all of the course content so you can consolidate the information in your brain.

-Note that each week you will submit a lab on Saturday and a step for your research design project on Tuesday.
+Each week labs are due Wednesday and a step for your research design project on Saturday.
 If you keep up with the research design steps and incorporate feedback you can minimize the end-of-semester bottleneck.

 ![](../assets/img/course-cadence.png)